Best SSH Client for Mac 2026: What Actually Works

 • AI auto-runs commands.
 Warp's Agent Mode executes commands without asking.
 On a production server, that's a risk.
 One misinterpreted request and you've run rm -rf on the wrong directory.

 • Cloud account required.
 You can't use Warp without signing in.
-Your data syncs to their servers.
+Your data syncs to their servers, and when their login or service has an outage, your terminal is affected.

 • Not designed for multi-server management.
 If you're managing 10+ servers, Warp doesn't give you a fleet view or organized access.